HVML/.github/profile/README.md

 Now, we can not only use HVML as a programming language to rapidly develop GUI applications based on Web front-end technologies in the C/C++ runtime environment,
     but also use HVML as a general-purpose programming language to write scripting tools, and even the gateway of a Web server.

-Vincent Wei and his team has released an open source HVML interpreter called `PurC` and an HVML renderer `xGUI Pro` based on WebKit.
+Vincent Wei and his team has released the specification documents that define the programming language, an open source HVML interpreter called `PurC`,
-However, in addition to the specification documents that define the programming language,
-    the whole HVML project invovles many complex software such as the interpreter, the debugger, the renderer, and so on.
+        and an HVML renderer `xGUI Pro` based on WebKit.

 Although we have basically achieved the initial goal, there is still a lot of work to do.
 It will be a long-term project, and it could not be achieved with only a few people or companies.